 8.1 Coursework.
 Depending on the coursework background of the Bridge Fellow, supplemental undergraduate courses may be required in consultation with the Program Advisor.
 Otherwise, the program requirements follow that of the PhD degree, with students completing 12 credits worth of major courses (analytical, chemical biology, chemical physics, inorganic, materials, organic, or physical) and 6 credits worth of minor courses within 2 years.
-Additionally, Bridge Fellows complete C500 and C505 in year 1 and X800 (Area Specific Research Seminar) in year 2.
-This coursework is completed with Research Credits (C8XX) to reach full-time student status.
+Additionally, Bridge Fellows complete C500 and C505 in year 1 and an optional area-specific research seminar in year 2 (see Section 5).
+This coursework is completed with Research Credits (C810-880) to reach full-time student status.